All presentations will be virtual.

 You will be sent an email to confirm your abstract has been received.
 If you do not receive confirmation please contact the Conference Manager at email@example.com

-Presenter Registration: Presenters of accepted abstracts should pre-register for the full conference by the early-bird deadline.
-Each presenting author is responsible for his/her full conference registration fee(s) as well as travel and accommodation costs.
+Presenter Registration: Presenters of accepted abstracts should register for the full conference by the early-bird deadline (virtual registration).
+Each presenting author is responsible for his/her full conference registration fees and for providing a virtual presentation.

 Abstracts MUST be submitted according to the specific guidelines listed below and may be submitted as an oral presentation (workshops, panel discussions, papers), poster presentation or demonstration.
 All abstract submissions will be peer reviewed.